CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

 -

 ## What has worked well
-- The new Kitchen UI.
+- The new Kitchen ui.
 The decision to abandon to the "view order" functionality and replace it a constant display of the current order (if there is any) matches the GUI design that will be implemented in the future.
 In addition, the new feature of sending out a notification for Kitchen whenever a new order comes in is much more user-friendly, and helps the Kitchen keep track of their work.